AK-Homberger/ESP32CAM_RC-CAR/README.md

 The two motors left and right are connected (soldered) in [parallel](Motor.jpg).
 Make sure that they move in the same direction when powered.
 As motor driver the L298N is used.
 The left/right motor is the connected to the two outputs on the motor driver.
 Make sure that direction is right for forward/backwards for both sides.
 If necessary change the cable connection.

 The motor driver is also providing the 5 Volt for the ESP32CAM.
 The power supply for the servo is done with an extra 7805 voltage regulator.
-This was necessary due to stability problems if ESP and Servo is supplied directly from the motor driver.
+This was necessary due to stability problems, if ESP and Servo is supplied directly from the motor driver.

 The ESP32CAM is located in a 3D printed housing.
 The files are available on [Thingiverse](https://www.thingiverse.com/thing:3579507).
 For mounting the housing to chassis you can either use the round bottom plate from Thingiverse or you can use my [mount](ESP32-CAM_Mount2.stl) instead.
 The servo arm has to be connected with bottom part with [metal wire](Servo.JPG).
 For the lenght of the connection wire you have to try a bit.
 For me, 20 mm worked well.